This fourth installment of a 7-part series about Domestic Partnership Agreements discusses support when the couple’s relationship ends.

 There are many, creative ways to structure support.
 Most provide for a fair amount based on how long the couple stay together and their respective financial positions if their relationship were to end.

-Option 3 – provide for a percentage of support based on each party’s prior year’s gross taxable income.
-The payment schedule could be as in Option 2.
-But the amount, rather than being a fixed sum, would be calculated by taking a percentage of each party’s prior year’s gross taxable income less a percentage of the other party’s prior year’s gross taxable income, then dividing by 12 months.
+C. A percentage of support based on each party’s prior year’s gross taxable income.
+The payment schedule could be as in Option B. But the amount, rather than being a fixed sum, could be a percentage of each party’s prior year’s gross taxable income less a percentage of the other party’s prior year’s gross taxable income, then dividing by 12 months.
 For example, if the greater money earner’s gross income for the prior year was $100,000 and the partner’s gross income were $30,000, annual support could be (30% X $100,000) – (20% X $30,000), or $24,000, and monthly support would be $2,000.

 IRS Publication 504 states, unmarried domestic partners (who are not considered “common law married”) can’t file joint U.S. tax returns, but may file only individual 1040 tax returns.